rknightuk/rknight.me/src/posts/blog/2024/2024-10-11-our-wedding-photographer-was-terrible.md

 - **January 18th, 131 days**: Messaged.
 Seen, no response.
 - **January 27th, 140 days**: Messaged.
 Seen, no response.
 - **February 2nd, 147 days**: Messaged, more firm.
 Finally got a response and told me to calm down.
 Told he will get to us "first thing in the morning"
-- **February 3rd, 148 days**: Got the missing roof photos but still no pin to download them.
+- **February 3rd, 148 days**: Got the missing group photos but still no pin to download them.
 "Give me 2 secs I'll send you an email".
 No email or pin.
 - **February 17th, 162 days**: Messaged to ask for a pin and the pre-wedding shoot photos.
 Seen, no response.
 - **February 25th, 170 days**: Messaged again.
 Seen, no response.
 - **2nd March, 177 days**: Messaged again, responded the next day.